 SHOW TIME: After dessert has been served and all service has concluded.
 Service staff can easily block the view of the program and make it difficult for your audience members to enjoy the opening moments.

-The Audience Must Be Seated.
+The Audience Should Be Seated.
 People standing, talking, or drinking can quickly change a captive environment into a struggle for the performer to try and hold their attention.
 There are ways to overcome these problems, but a normal interactive act may not survive the disruptions.
-An alternative approach to entertainment may be required such as strolling magic.
+An alternative approach to entertainment may be required, such as strolling magic.

 Avoid a Dance Floor.